drod-96/SyntheticDHN/README.md

 # Contributions

-This project humbly tries to propose a synthetic DHN generator using expertise-knowledge and graph theories.
+This project humbly tries to propose a novel synthetic DHN generator using expertise-knowledge and graph theories.
 We recognize that many parts can be improved and we welcome all contributions from the community.

 Please contact us at dubon.rodrigue@imt-atlantique.fr.

-# Post treatment
+# Post-processing Steps

-The pipes and heat sources can be dimensioned using any physical simulation models, leading to realistic physical dynamics of the generated DHN.
+We note that the diameter and characteristics of the pipes are generated randomly.
+However, this may not reflect reality, especially in pipes' diameters which increase as we are close to heat sources.
+Therefore, these diameters can be adapted in post-processing steps alongside with the dimensioning of the heat sources.
+Although, we believe that this process can be also incorporated in the Graph Generation process but we leave that the future improvements and passionate collaborators ;).

 ![tr_illustration](./Images/illustration_tr.png)